 Check out vendor lists for fiber festivals

-Not all vendors have an online presence, some just have an email, but they usually also have a description in the vendor list of what they carry or plan to bring to the festival so you’ll have an idea of what to ask about in the email.
+Not all vendors have an online presence, but they usually have a description in the vendor list of what they carry or plan to bring to the festival so you’ll have an idea of what to ask about in the email.

 Email early in the year